MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 .. note::

-   A SOAR error will be triggered if no Java class or method found.
+   A SOAR error will be triggered if no Java class or method found (see :ref:`managedc.troubleshooting`).

 .. note::